Level 1 Drought Watch and Permanent Water Use Restrictions

 The Level 1 Drought Watch includes several water use recommendations, in addition to permanent mandatory restrictions that have been in place since 2011.
 Permanent restrictions are in place year-round and are designed to prohibit wasteful water use practices.

-In light of the continuing drought, it is important to remind San Diegans of the water waste restrictions in effect: San Diego Municipal Code §67.3801 and the Governor's Executive Order Number B-29-15.
+In light of cyclical drought conditions, it is important to remind San Diegans of the water waste restrictions in effect: San Diego Municipal Code §67.3801 and the Governor's Executive Order Number B-29-15.

-Conservation is a way of life for San Diegans.
+Water conservation is a way of life for all San Diegans.